romiele/romiele.github.io/index.md

 author_profile: true
 ---

-I am a Postdoctoral researcher at the University of Lausanne and I love my grzybka Luzia
+I am a geologist, all of my faults are stress-related.